 Children with either of these conditions often experience difficulty carrying their voices and pronouncing words, and it is common for their voices to take on a nasal sound.

 How is a cleft lip or palate treated?

 The great news is that children with a cleft lip or palate can gain many functions through surgery, therapy, or both, thereby making many of the problems mentioned above treatable.
 Children frequently undergo a series of surgeries as they age and develop to guide the lip and palate into their proper, fully developed positions.

-Dr. Marashi’s extensive knowledge of oral and maxillofacial surgery and training in both dentistry and general medicine makes him especially qualified to repair cleft lip and palate deformities.
-If you are in need of a consultation to repair this facial defect, please contact one of our office locations in Pineville or Steele Creek, Charlotte, NC.
+Our doctors’ extensive knowledge of oral and maxillofacial surgery and training make them especially qualified to repair cleft lip and palate deformities.
+If you are in need of a consultation to repair this facial defect, please contact one of our offices in Charlotte and Gastonia, NC, or Fort Mill, SC.